 Check out semi-daily blog posts & sign up for newsletter!

 Born in Michigan, named after the 2nd listed Gospel author, a Son of America, Mark's interest in politics began at an early age, as he sent a speech to the White House while in the 5th grade, and received plaudits from one of Lyndon Johnson's aides.
 Mark spent his formative years in the Midwest.
 Mark served in the United States Marines from 1972 - 1974 (active duty), and rose to the rank of Corporal (E-4).
-As a former candidate for office, Mark won his first political victories in Alaska primaries for the U.S. House of Representatives (2000 & 2002), and has since gained wide political recognition in the Northwest, garnering over 150,000 unique votes over the years throughout the length and breadth of Washington and Alaska.
+As a former candidate for office, Mark won his first political victories in Alaska primaries for the U.S. House of Representatives (2000 & 2002), and has since gained wide political recognition in the Northwest, garnering about 105,000 votes from a single county in Washington in his last election.

 Unfortunately, there has been no shyness about politicizing King County Elections, recently, despite that mixing elections bureaucracy with activism is a political minefield.
 I'll return the office to independence and neutrality, as it should be, not a tool in the chest box of the "Constantine Machine."
 Being neutral means not being cozy with professional politicians or partisan organizations, which is why I don't ask for their endorsements.